Echinocereus scheeri (Salm-Dyck) Scheer

 Cereus salm-dyckianus, Cereus scheeri, Echinocereus rischeri, Echinocereus salmianus

 Echinocereus scheeri is a cactus with green, spiny, prostrate or ascending, cylindrical stems, up to 28 inches (70 cm) long and up to 1.6 inches (4 cm) in diameter.
-Flowers are red, purple, scarlet, pink or salmon-orange, trumpet-shaped, up 5 inches (12.5 cm) cm long and up to 3 inches (7.5 cm) in diameter, borne on the sides of the stems from sharply pointed buds.
+Flowers are red, purple, scarlet, pink or salmon-orange, trumpet-shaped, up to 5 inches (12.5 cm) long and up to 3 inches (7.5 cm) in diameter, borne on the sides of the stems from sharply pointed buds.
 It blooms in spring, flowers remain fully open most of the day and night.
 They usually expand in the afternoon, or towards evening.
 The flowers can last for a week or more and remain open at night, closing somewhat during the hottest part of the day.
 Fruit are ovoid, up to 0.8 inch (2 cm) long, bright green with white pulp.

 How to Grow and Care